Better Business Bureau reminds those who experience storm damage to take certain precautions when hiring a tree service.

 - Offers you a discount to find other customers.

-Disaster victims should never feel forced to make a hasty decision or to choose an unknown tree service.
-Start With Trust.
-For reliable information, lists of BBB Accredited Businesses by industry and business reviews you can trust on local companies,search BBB's business directory or contact your local BBB.
+Storm victims should never feel forced to make a hasty decision or choose an unknown contractor.
+Start With Trust with your Better Business Bureau.
+For more storm-related resources, lists of BBB Accredited Businesses by industry and Business Reviews you can trust on local companies, visit www.bbb.org or call 877-267-5222.